StackVista/stackstate-docs/setup/kubernetes_install/install_stackstate.md

 ### Generate the file `values.yaml`

-Th `values.yaml` file contains your StackState license key, API key etc. and is required to deploy StackState with Helm.
-It can be generated using the `generate_values.sh` script in the [installation directory](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate/installation).
+The `values.yaml` is required to deploy StackState with Helm.
+It contains  your StackState license key, API key etc. and can be generated using the `generate_values.sh` script in the [installation directory](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate/installation).

 {% hint style="info" %}
 **Before you continue:** If you didn't already, make sure you have the latest version of the Helm chart with `helm repo update`.